 August 8, 2017

-A recent survey by the Wilmer Eye Institute at Johns Hopkins University showed the top three diseases Americans fear the most are Alzheimer’s, blindness, and cancer.
-Sadly, 50,000 people in the U.S. lose their sight every year, yet nearly half of eye diseases are treatable or preventable.
-Whether you are suffering from presbyopia (age-related farsightedness) or a more serious age-related eye condition, knowledge is key.
+A recent survey revealed that the top three diseases Americans fear the most are Alzheimer’s, blindness, and cancer.
+Sadly, 50,000 people in the U.S. lose their sight every year.
+Nearly half of eye diseases are treatable or preventable with proper eye care.
+Whether you are suffering from presbyopia, (age-related farsightedness) or a more serious age-related eye condition, knowledge is key.
 Recognizing the possible signs of eye disease, following simple tips, and regular eye exams are important elements of good eye care as you age.

-Age-related macular degeneration (AMD), is a leading cause of vision loss in Americans age 50 and older.
-Side vision is not affected, but it is difficult to conduct daily tasks like driving or reading because the disease impairs central vision.
+It is a leading cause of vision loss in Americans age 50 and older.
+Peripheral vision is not affected.
+It is difficult to conduct daily tasks like driving or reading because the disease impairs central vision.
 About 80% of people with AMD have the dry form, which is easier to treat.
 In wet AMD, vessels may leak blood or other fluids, causing scarring of the macula and more rapid vision loss.

 Tips: The AREDS trial found a supplement containing 500 mg vitamin C, 400 IUs vitamin E, 15 mg beta-carotene, 80 mg zinc (zinc oxide), and 2 mg copper (cupric oxide) reduced the risk of AMD-related vision loss.
 Supplements are widely available and recommended to slow disease progression.